-Can I Use Your Colorado Registered Office Address For Everything On My Business Filing?
+Can I Use The Address Of Your Colorado Registered Office For Everything On My Business Filing?

 Definitely!
 We’re the only national registered agent service that allows our clients to list our address for everything when you’re doing a filing to keep your private address off public records.

-Can I Have My Business’s Mail Delivered To Your Colorado Office?
+Can I Have My Business’ Mail Delivered To Your Colorado Office?

 We don’t want ALL of your business mail.
 It’s not what we do.
 And it wouldn’t serve you well.
 You wouldn’t have unique address or suite number.
 Any mail we receive on your behalf would come to to Northwest Registered Agent, care of you.

 But we understand that businesses and clients sometimes reach out to you through your registered agent.
 Through us.
 That’s why we give you 5 FREE scans of regular business mail a year.
 You can request any additional documents to be forwarded at a per document rate of $15.